dagmaraciesla/austria-temperature-pipeline/README.md

 MySQL database, and analyzes monthly temperature anomalies for 2025 against the 1990–2019 reference period.

-Group project for the course *198822 VU Introduction into Data Management* (Minor: Digital Science) at the University of Innsbruck.
+Group project for the course *Introduction into Data Management* (Minor: Digital Science) at the University of Innsbruck.

 ![Monthly temperature anomalies across Austria](plots/austria_temps.gif)